Log streams

 - The version with the highest version number is the active version.

-- You can retrieve a stream's version history to review past configurations and understand how the stream has changed over time.
+You can use the API to retrieve a stream's version history to review past configurations and understand how the stream has changed over time.